domiyanyue/my_notes/SYCLTutorials/SYCL_KernelExecutionModel.md

 # Understanding SYCL Kernel Execution Model : Global Dimension and Local Dimension

 In order to contruct your SYCL device code for fast execution, a clear understanding of SYCL kernel execution model is critical.
-The 2 most important concepts here are **global dimension** and **local dimension**.
-We will start this tutorial by explaining them.
-Once you know what they are and why they are nesssasary, all related SYCL concepts should be natural to you.
+The 2 most important concepts are **global dimension** and **local dimension**.
+Once you know the rational behind them, all related SYCL concepts should feel natural.

-In this tutorial, we will talk about basic concepts first on device memory to let you understand the SYCL memory model design, including:

-* Global Dimension
-* Work-item
-* Local Dimension
-* Work-group

-After that we will introduce more concepts used in programming and their corresponding representation in SYCL.
+I will start this tutorial by explain **global dimension** and **local dimension** first followed by examples in SYCL to show how they are applied in SYCL device code.

 ## Global Dimension
 A global dimension is a 1D/2D/3D parrellism defined for each kernel execution, it defines how the whole problem is paritioned and mapped to work-item.
 A work-item (thread) is execute in every point in the global dimension.